Cardinal-Cryptography/github-workflows-validator/README.md

 ## Running

 ### Command-line
-Python 3 is required to run the script.
+Python 3.7 or newer is required to run the script.
 Replace path to the .github directory below.

     DOT_GITHUB_PATH=/Users/me/my-repo/.github python3 github-workflows-validator.py